 Ties to Koch Brothers

 The Acton Institute has received funding from organizations with links to the Koch brothers.
 IRS filings show that the David H. Koch Foundation has given at least $313,000 to the Acton Institute since 2003.
 The Claude R. Lambe Foundation reported giving $60,000 to the Institute between 1998 and 2001.
 Both organizations are Koch Family Foundations.
-The Acton Institute is also a DonorsTrust and Donors Capital Fund grant recipient, receiving around half a million dollars per year in 2010 and 2011 and over $700,000 in 2012, according to tax filings.
+The Acton Institute is also a DonorsTrust and Donors Capital Fund grant recipient, receiving around half a million dollars per year in 2010 and 2011; over $700,000 in 2012; $861,450 in 2013; and $1,126,700 in 2014, according to tax filings.

 Mission and Positions